 AT&T’s fiber connection is ultra-fast, letting you access content at never before seen speeds.
 For example, a 1000 Mbps connection allows you to download a 90-minute HD film in about 30 seconds and upload 25 images in one second.
 Reportedly, AT&T Fiber’s speed usually goes up to 940 Mbps.
 It’d be safe to say that the majority of users wouldn’t notice the difference.

 Loading anything with a fiber connection is near instantaneous.
-You can download an entire TV show in less than 30 seconds even with the most basic fiber plan.
+You can download an entire TV show in less than 30 seconds even with the most basic AT&T Fiber Internet plan.

 There are four different plans offering the following speeds: